CTCycle/XREPORT-radiological-reports-generator/assets/docs/architecture/persistence.md

   never silently stamped, rewritten, or inferred as a compatible legacy schema;
   use the explicit migration/initialization workflow after reviewing the database state.
-- Head migration `d62f3ab4e8c1` removes obsolete validation and checkpoint- evaluation job-state columns, then registers each complete checkpoint artifact found in the configured checkpoint directory exactly once.
+- The migration stream creates the singleton application-settings row, removes obsolete validation and checkpoint-evaluation job-state columns, then registers each complete checkpoint artifact found in the configured checkpoint directory exactly once.
 Name and normalized path collisions fail the migration.
 - Partial, modified, or unexpected schemas fail without repair or stamping.
 Migration failures roll back the shared transaction.

 ### PostgreSQL